Polish Large Language Model (PLLuM)

 Challenge

-The model will be made available at the end of the project in December 2024.
+The model has been made available at the end of the project in December 2024.
+We describe the project’s results on its website: https://pllum.org.pl/blog/posts/zakonczenie-projektu-pllum.